RESUME (PDF 190 KB) PUBLICATIONS PROJECTS WITHINDOWS YGDRASIL

 RESEARCH PROJECTS

-Image-Plane Selection Electronic Visualization Laboratory, submitting to UIST 2008
+Image Plane Study Image-Plane Study Electronic Visualization Laboratory, unpublished 2008

 A user study to evaluate the merits of using image-plane selection on 2D surfaces.
 A repeated measures ANOVA contrasts image-plane with ray-casting on surfaces placed below the hand and at various distances from the user.